hertzmann/hertzmann.github.io/_posts/2020-10-28-embracing-digital-painting.md

 **4. Flexibility with media.**
 Likewise, the iPad makes it easy to choose a different media for each drawing.
 I can decide in the spur of the moment.
 Maybe a pencil drawing warmup, then an oil, then a quick pastel illustration.
 Sometimes I accidentally select the wrong one, and am surprised how much I like the media I didn't intend.
 Imagine meaning to paint with oils in real life, and accidentally using charcoal instead.

 Even better, I can mix media on the canvas.
 For a long time, I stuck to one medium for each drawing.
-Then I found cases where I really wanted to mix media.
+Then it just came naturally, when I found myself wanting different media for different objects.
 Solid, semitransparent brushes were really helpful for reflections.

 I started out this painting with oil paint, but found it very helpful to draw these gauzy curtains with light pencil strokes:

 <center>
 <figure>